dbeniamine/cheat.sh-vim/Readme.md

 + `<leader>KB` get the answer on a special buffer
 + `<leader>KR` Replace your question by the answer

-The plugins also provides two commands :
+The plugins also provides two main commands :

     :Cheat
     :CheatReplace